joshuaclayton/unused/README.md

 ### Installing by hand

-This project uses [Haskell] and [Stack].
+This project is written in [Haskell] and uses [Stack].

-Once you have these tools installed:
+Once you have these tools installed and the project cloned locally:

 ```sh
 stack setup